tonypilz/singleton/README.md

 This library is not threadsave.
 But in most cases, this is not a problem since registration/deregistration of global instances usually happens at the beginning and during shutdown which is usually done by a single thread.
 And in the time between calls to `global::instance<T>()` are constant and therefore thread save.

 ## Static destruction
 Since static variables are used to provide global instance access one should keep in mind that they run out of scope during static destruction and that they should not be used anyomore at that point in time.
+The general recommendation is to not access global instances anymore after leaving function main.

 ## When to use Delayed Access
 The mechanism of [Delayed Access](#delayed-access) should be used whenever access to global instances could fail due to unfavorable construction sequence of global instances.
 It is especially usefull in cases where a class depends on more than one global instance: